Matt Willig

-Matthew Joseph Willig (born January 21, 1969) is an American actor and former American football offensive tackle in the National Football League (NFL).
+Matthew Joseph Willig (born January 21, 1969) is an American actor and former professional football offensive tackle in the National Football League (NFL).

-Early life and education
+Early life and college

 Willig was born in La Mirada, California.
 He played football and basketball at St. Paul High School (Santa Fe Springs, California).
+He is of German and Lebanese descent.
 He played college football at the University of Southern California as a member of the 1989 Rose Bowl winning team.
 He was a public administration major.

 Professional football career

-Willig played 14 years for the New York Jets, Atlanta Falcons, Green Bay Packers, St. Louis Rams, San Francisco 49ers, and Carolina Panthers.
-Willig was on the winning St. Louis Rams team in Super Bowl XXXIV, and on the Carolina Panthers' team in Super Bowl XXXVIII.
+Willig played 14 years for the New York Jets, Atlanta Falcons, Green Bay Packers, St. Louis Rams, San Francisco 49ers, and Carolina Panthers., and on the Carolina Panthers' team in Super Bowl XXXVIII.